ml-and-ds-papers-on-the-go/andre-ye.github.io/biology/winter-quarter/notes/module-2/chapter-14.md

     - e.g. purple or white flowers.
 - **How did Mendel control matings?**
   - Garden pea flowers have male and female reproductive structures.
-    - Usually undergo **self-fertilization** - flower's pollen falls into female reproductive organ of the same flower.
+    - Usually undergo **self-fertilization** - flower's pollen falls into the female reproductive organ of the same flower.
-  - Mendel prevented self-fertilization by removing male reproductive organs before pollen formed, then transfered pollen from another pea plant.
+  - Mendel prevented self-fertilization by removing male reproductive organs before pollen formed, then transferred pollen from another pea plant.
     - This is **cross-fertilization**, or just a **cross**.
 - **What traits did Mendel study?**
   - **Phenotype** - observable traits of an individual.
   - Mendel used peas that differed in seven phenotypes.
-  - **Pure line** - individuals that produce offspring identical to the parents when they are crossed to another member of the same population, or are self-fertilized.
+  - **Pure line** - individuals that produce offspring identical to the parents when they are crossed to another member of the same population or are self-fertilized.
     - Predictable pure lines can be used such that a new phenotype is the result of a cross, rather than some random event.
   - Offspring with matings between true-breeding parents that differ in one or more traits: **hybrids**.